imnotagooddeveloper/Who-is-this-guy/README.md

     <li><strong>Building new projects & exploring cybersecurity</strong></li>
 </ul>

-<p>Your mom will always tell you <strong>"dont try! dont learn! stay in safe!"</strong>.
-No, if you want make something you need go to frontlines in war.</p>
+<p>Your mom will always tell you <strong>dont try! dont learn! stay in safe!</strong>.
+No, if you want make something you need go to frontlines.</p>

 <hr>

-<h2>Want to Connect?</h2>
+<h2>Want to talk?</h2>
-<p>You can contact me about anything you want.
+<p>You can contact me about anything you want(ETHICAL).
 Just sayin for comparison.
 When i waas 14-15 my friends was like "Lets go and kiss girls!! uu yee! yes my dad rich now i'll eat all money!!.
 While they kissing, spending money or jerking off i did make my cheats and raped them in games. with backdoors i was able to user their computer but they wasnt know it.
-Do not care about "gays" like this in life. oh sorry typo.</strong>!</p>
+I was in their wifi but they didnt heard anything from me.
+Do not care about "gays" like this in life. oh sorry typo.</strong></p>

 <hr>